NatsuFlatWhite/Raycity/README.md

 Currently, we are constantly looking for commands, and there are commands that do not work.

-It is speculative, but some commands seem to be used in combination with other commands.
+some commands seem to be used in combination with other commands.

-(ex. <datapackOff rawFolder＝'Raycity\DataRaw' />

 #### Available command
 passLoading - It forcibly skips the intro that appears when launching the game and moves to the login screen.